aetheryn/ga-project-2/README.md

 # Cinepals

 Unveiling Cinepals, your personal movie companion, a creation born out of a desire to build a platform that could serve as the meeting point for your diverse watch history scattered across various OTTs or streaming services.
-Imagine, a single cosy digital corner where all your viewed content comes together, a place that knows your movie tastes as well as you do.
-The dream was to have your accounts across those services linked, your watch history automatically consolidated, and voila, a collection of your entire film-watching history to date.
-However, life, as we know it, often has its way of throwing a curveball or two.
-In this case, the OTTs decided to keep their APIs off the public domain, thus keeping our dream a little distant.
+It is a single cosy digital corner where all your viewed content comes together, where the dream was to have your accounts linked, your watch history automatically consolidated, and _voila_, a collection of your entire film-watching history to date.
+However, life often has its way of throwing a curveball or two, and in this case, the OTTs decided to keep their APIs off the public domain, thus keeping our dream a little distant.

-But hey, nothing can dampen our spirits, and so we came up with an alternative.
+So, we had to come up with an alternative.
 Instead of an automatic history pull, the users (you, yes you) are given power to manually add the movies you’ve watched.
 A bit of an effort, yes, but think of it as contributing to your own personalised movie library, each movie a bookmark in the chapters of your cinematic journey.
 Great thing is it doesn’t stop there— once you’ve added your movies, our app gets to work.
 Like a diligent personal assistant, it starts to generate customised movie recommendations for you based on your watch history.
-It’s almost as if the app gets to know your movie preferences, your likes and dislikes, and curates a list that is as unique as you are.
+It’s almost as if the app gets to know your movie preferences and curates a list that is as unique as you are.
 But wait, there's more; we know how easily we all lose track of movies we’ve been meaning to watch.
 Enter your personal to-watch list.
 A space where you can add all those movies you’ve been intending to see but keep forgetting about.
 No more forgetting or missing out on the movies you want to watch.

 ## Screenshots